 - what does left arm pain mean

-- what do mild pains in my left arm mean no heart issues
+- what does pain in the left arm mean